 Contemporary science has rejected the idea of spiritual creation, yet Shaw and Holloway feel abandoned by God.
 Their search is for a replacement father figure.

 It’s interesting that this is exactly what they find: yet another all-powerful male creator.

 Prometheus as Christmas movie may sound implausible but, crucially, the film is set at Christmas.

 The story takes place between December 21st 2093 (when the Prometheus crew wake up from crysosleep) and New Year’s Day 2094 (Shaw’s final sign-off).

 In fact, one of the first things Captain Janek (Idris Elba) does on waking is to set-up a Christmas tree.

 Based on the movie’s timeline, it doesn’t look like Shaw ‘gives birth’ on Christmas Day, though it’s pretty close – probably December 23rd.

-And yes, there’s a take on the Bible’s virgin birth.
+And yes, it’s a take on the Bible’s virgin birth.
 As she reminds Charlie earlier in the film, Shaw can’t have children, and is amazed when David tells her she’s pregnant.

 Like Mary in the Bible, Shaw has a human partner (Holloway).
 Yet her baby isn’t his – it’s a ‘miraculous’, non-human entity.